oflorez/HumanGenomeAssemblies/README.md

 UCSC Genome Browser (hg38) chr5:1,250,000-1,450,000
 This region that includes the genes *TERT*, *CLPTM1L*, and *SLC6A3.*

+Given the uncertainty regarding the orientation of the genome assembly, it is advisable to retrieve sequences in both positive and negative orientations.
+To accomplish this, we should prepare two sets of primers.
+The orientation adjustment can be facilitated using the 'complement' function available through the [Reverse Complement](https://www.bioinformatics.org/sms/index.html) web application.

-Forward Primer: `GCTGAGAGTCACTCTGAGAACTGTC`  Reverse Primer: `GCATCAGGTTCATCATCTAGCCAAG`
+To POSITIVE orientation; Forward Primer: `GCTGAGAGTCACTCTGAGAACTGTC`  Reverse Primer: `GCATCAGGTTCATCATCTAGCCAAG`
+To NEGATIVE orientation; Forward Primer: `CGACTCTCAGTGAGACTCTTGACAG`  Reverse Primer: `CGTAGTCCAAGTAGTAGATCGGTTC`

 ### Step 2.
 Retrieve the region of interest using the specified set of primers